When did you first taste Stollen?

 - Place the stollens on two baking sheets allowing plenty of space for them to expand.
-Leave for a further 1.5 hours to prove.
-Cover with a large plastic sheet or tea towels to avoid them drying out.
+Egg wash to avoid them drying out.
+Cover with a large plastic sheet or silicon and prove for 1.5 hours.

 - As soon as the stollen are baked, prick all over the dough with a fork and with a pastry brush, brush all over with butter.
 Do this a second time.

 - Sprinkle with the cinnamon sugar whilst still warm not when cooled.

 - Before serving dust with icing sugar.
 Well wrapped, this will last a week in a cool place or freeze and use when required.